 As part of the acquisition of TRANZACT, the Company assumed debt of \$91 million related to borrowings by TRANZACT whereby certain renewal commissions receivables were pledged as collateral.
-The Company is required to remit cash received from these pledged renewal commissions receivables on a quarterly basis to the lenders until the borrowings and related interest are repaid, after the payment of certain fees and other permitted distributions.
-No borrowings have been made against this collateralized facility since the acquisition.
+The Company was required to remit cash received from these pledged renewal commissions receivables on a quarterly basis to the lenders until the borrowings and related interest were repaid, after the payment of certain fees and other permitted distributions.
+No additional borrowings were made against this collateralized facility since the acquisition.
+Per the terms of the collateralized facility and specific approvals having been obtained, in November 2021 the Company repaid in full \$32 million of principal and interest outstanding using cash on-hand, and the facility was subsequently closed.
+As a result, the renewal commissions receivables are no longer collateralizing the facility, thus cash received for these receivables is no longer classified as restricted cash on our consolidated balance sheet at December 31, 2021.